 To enhance understanding of academic integrity, all students are expected to complete the Academic Integrity Module (AIM) at least once during their course of study.
 You can access this module within UCLearn (Canvas) through the 'Academic Integrity and Avoiding Plagiarism' link in the Study Help site.

 The University of Canberra uses text-matching software to help students and staff reduce plagiarism and improve understanding of academic integrity.
 The software matches submitted text in student assignments against material from various sources: the internet, published books and journals, and previously submitted student texts.

-Lectures and Tutorial sessions are essential learning opportunity in this unit.
+Lectures, tutorials and workshops sessions are essential learning opportunity in this unit.

 As an advanced unit in financial accounting, it is important that students prioritise attendance in class.

 There is a strong link between unit success and lecture/tutorial/workshop attendance.

 Required IT skills